-THE SKELETON DANCE is a play for all ages about DEATH (YAY!)
+THE SKELETON DANCE is a play for all ages (3+) about death.
+YAY!

-It is a highly physical, energetic, and light-hearted play with elements of creative movement, clown, and puppetry.
-It is created and performed by Emma James (they/she) and Ella MacDonald (she/her).
+THE SKELETON DANCE is a highly physical, energetic, and light-hearted play with elements of creative movement, clown, and puppetry.
+It is created and performed by Emma James (they/them) and Ella MacDonald (she/her).

-Despite the subject of death being widely perceived as inherently difficult subject matter, The Skeleton Dance is playful, light-hearted and irreverent.
-The children in the play do not feel social pressure to discuss death as a somber event and are not inhibited in sharing their opinions.
+Despite the subject of death being widely perceived as inherently difficult subject matter, the show is playful, light-hearted, and irreverent.
+The children in the play do not feel social pressure to discuss death as a somber event, and share their opinions without fear.

 CONTENT NOTICE: